You can measure Change Failure Rate and Mean Time To Recovery from DORA

 required field:

-issue that was fixed by this new deployment.
+issue fixed by this new deployment.

 Example request with curl